-Sidearm (a): holstered and at the ready for use when their other hardware fails them, Track-Vipers may discharge a single round from this firearm to inflict their Agility +4 in damage, or a three-round burst of such to inflict their Agility +5 in damage.
+Sidearm (a): holstered and at the ready for use when their other hardware fails them, Track-Vipers may discharge a single round from this firearm to inflict their Agility +4 in damage, or a three-round burst to inflict their Agility +5 in damage.

-Boxing (s): Track-Vipers are well-versed in the art of self defense.
+Boxing (s): Track-Vipers are well-versed in the art of self-defense.
 For most, this takes the form of the boxing skill, which lets them divide their pre-card play action score between two unarmed melee assaults, the second of which will occur as a contingent action.

 Guns (a): all Cobra operatives have the ability to wield firearms in combat, and Track-Vipers are no exception to this rule.
 They may discharge any standard, semi-automatic, or fully automatic rifle or pistol at one difficulty level lower than is usually required.

-Martial Arts (a): Track-Vipers are well-versed in the art of self defense.
+Martial Arts (a): Track-Vipers are well-versed in the art of self-defense.
 For a few, this takes the form of the martial arts skill, granting them a reduction in the difficulty of actions intended to dodge attacks, catch thrown weaponry, or to strike in unarmed melee.

-Military (w): Cobras who previously lacked this skill upon joining the organization have definitely earn it by the time they become Track-Vipers.
+Military (w): Cobras who previously lacked this skill upon joining the organization have definitely earned it by the time they become Track-Vipers.
 It allows them to function effectively within a combat unit, and gives them insight into Cobra's byzantine organizational structure.